psu13/mutable-hakyll/posts/why-soccer-is-better-than-your-favorite-sport.md

 Note that this guaranteed fixed time window is the best thing about actually watching the games.
 Even in other competitions where draws are not allowed, like various tournaments, the World Cup, and so on, the games will never go more than three hours.
-Meanwhile there is no game in American sports that does not get stretched to at least three hours with commercials and such.
+Meanwhile there is no game in American sports that does not get stretched to two and half to three hours with commercials and such.
 Even the new fast baseball is still much longer than a soccer game.

 But the very best thing is that you never have to be up near midnight watching some stupid sports game because of unavoidable psychological programming that you picked up in your